awatson1978/clinical-verification/README.md

 ## clinical:verification

-clinical:verification is a fork and extention of the excellent [mUnit](https://atmospherejs.com/practicalmeteor/munit) package created by [practicalmeteor(aka Ronen))](https://atmospherejs.com/practicalmeteor) and modified to work with the [StarryNight](http://starrynight.meteor.com) utility and the [Clinical Meteor Track](http://clinical.meteor.com).
+clinical:verification is a fork and extention of the excellent [practicalmeteor:munit](https://atmospherejs.com/practicalmeteor/munit) package and modified to work with the [StarryNight](http://starrynight.meteor.com) utility and the [Clinical Meteor Track](http://clinical.meteor.com).
 The primary reason for forking, rather than contributing, was to clean up some of the APIs to make them isomorphic with Nightwatch.

-## Installation
+#### Installation

+Simply install with the following command:

-``meteor add practicalmeteor:munit``
+``meteor add clinical:verification``

-[practicalmeteor:chai](https://atmospherejs.com/practicalmeteor/chai) and [practicalmeteor:sinon](https://atmospherejs.com/practicalmeteor/sinon) will be automatically added as well, which you can use in your tests.

-## Behavior Driven Verification Testing
+#### Behavior Driven Development API

+* `describe(suiteName, function)`
+* `it(testName, function)`

 ``clinical:verification`` allows you to use `describe` and `it` declaration in your verification tests: